TheaGal/BTZC_game_engine/Hawsoo_devnotes_enemy_aggression_reading.md

         - And then if CPU's AFA data allows for ready-parry action, then will do it.
         - The trigger is just a big capsule in front of the PC model that gets switched on-off,
         - but for a shuriken-like thing it can be a capsule left on that runs ahead of the actual collider.

+6. CPU detects PC is using consumable (e.g. healing).
+    - Attempts to get an attack in if programmed to respond to this.

 ## Glossary